Mark-Bing-Wychock/Remarkable-Woman-Sleep-Study/README.md

 7. `Sleep Duration (Seconds)`	- Duration of sleep in numeric seconds.
 8. `Stimulants`	- Type of stimulant consumed in the morning (Coffee, Tea, Decaf, None).
 9. `Amount of Liquid (mL)` - Amount of stimulants consumed.
 10. `Rested (corrected)` - Binary (Yes/No) sleep quality metric.
-Collected on wake up of the following day, but recorded on the date of the Bedtime.
+Collected on wake-up of the following day, but recorded on the date of the Bedtime.
 11. `Before Sleep Mood (Happy, Sad, Anxious, Agitated, Content, Calm)` - Generalized mood before going to sleep.
 12. `Microsleep (5p-9p)` - Binary measure of whether a short sleep occurred, but not long enough to count as a nap and in the evening hours.
 13. `Nap Occurred`	- Binary (Yes/No) measure of whether a nap occurred during the day.
 14. `Nap Start`	- Start time of nap in HH:MM:SS AM/PM format.
-15. `Nap Wake Up`	- End time of nap in HH:MM:SS AM/PM format.
+15. `Nap Wake-Up`	- End time of nap in HH:MM:SS AM/PM format.
 16. `Nap Duration`	- Duration of nap in HH:MM:SS.
 17. `Sleep Duration + Nap Duration`	- Duration of sleep plus the duration of the nap in HH:MM:SS.
 18. `Sleep Duration + Nap Duration (Sec)`	- Duration of sleep plus the duration of the nap converted to numeric seconds.